|James Parker (#47165812)|

-I have researched my ancestry for over 45 years.
+I have researched my ancestry for 50 years.
 The surnames in my direct lineage include Parker, Currence, Legg, Mooney, Wilbanks, Thomas, Holbrook, Thayer, Wright, Rooker, McCallum, Hawkins, Maret, Isbell, Keese, Strain, Bandy, Cleckler, Goodson, Whisenant, Head, and Suggs.|

 Having grown up in Rome, GA, I attended the Rome City Schools and graduated from West Rome High School in 1961.
 I attended Shorter College and graduated in 1965 with a B. A. degree, major in Biology.
 Upon attending graduate school at Virginia Polytechnic Institute and State University, I received the Ph.
 D. degree in 1971 with a specialty in Zoology.
 After post-doctoral studies in Medical Parasitolgy and an instructor's position at the Medical College of Virginia (Microbiology Dept.), I taught biology at Guilford College in Greensboro, NC for a few years before going to North Georgia College and State University (now University of North Georgia).